JuliaRegistries/RegistryCI.jl/test/reference_comments/comment_pass_false_type_new_package_suggest_onepointzero_true_version_0.1.0_point_to_slack_true.md

     </details>

-- This is a breaking change, but no release notes have been provided.
-Please add release notes that explain the breaking change.
+- This is a breaking change, but the release notes do not mention it.
+Please add a mention of the breaking change to the release notes.
     <details><summary>Example of adding release notes with breaking notice</summary>

     If you are using the comment bot `@JuliaRegistrator`, you can add release notes to this registration by re-triggering registration while specifying release notes: